fojoshi/DyslexiaLearn/README.md

 ## Directory Setup

-You'll need to create the below directories to run various functions of the code
+You'll need the below directories to run various functions of the code.
+The `pip install -e .` setup command should create these directories automatically.

+- data
 - models
 - out_folder
+- out_folder/sensitivities/cases
-- out_folder/sensitivities
+- out_folder/sensitivities/controls

 ## Training a new model